osm-search/Nominatim/docs/admin/Setup-Nominatim-UI.md

     ~(^|&)format=            other;
 }

-# Determine from the URI and the format parameter aboce if forwarding is needed.
+# Determine from the URI and the format parameter above if forwarding is needed.
 map $uri/$format $forward_to_ui {
     default               1;   # The default is to forward.
     ~^/ui                 0;   # If the URI point to the UI already, we are done.